serailaction/serailaction.github.io/_posts/2016-01-17-Incorrect-PPM-posters.md

 The PPM figures are an indicator of how Southeastern are performing.
 They are required as part of their franchise agreement to communicate this with users of their service.

-Their own Passenger states that these will be available at selected stations as posters, and also on their website.
+Their own Passenger Charter states that these will be available at selected stations as posters, and also on their website.

 To date they have not posted up the actual Period 9 figures anywhere - the posters don't count.
 And a week after Period 10 ended, these figures are also not available to the public.